shipswhistle/hello-world/README.md

 # hello-world

-This is my first attempt at  coding on github.com.
+This is my first attempt at github.com.